Costa Rica Explorations has begun to offer two unique student travel programs based on the desires of our travel partners.

 5th Grade Spanish Dual Language Travel Programs

-One of the requirements for hosting 5th grade dual language students is that they are accompanied by a select parent group, and, of course, chaperoning teachers are welcome as well!
-Every 5th grader does not need his/her own parent to travel in order for him/her to attend the program, but a select group of parent chaperones are required to take responsibility of each of the students and accompany the group.
+One of the requirements for hosting 5th-grade dual language students is that they are accompanied by a select parent group, and, of course, chaperoning teachers are welcome as well!
+Every 5th grader does not need his/her own parent to travel in order for him/her to attend the program, but a select group of parent chaperones is required to take responsibility for each of the students and accompany the group.
 We have found that it is a challenge for students of this age group to fully appreciate an international travel experience away from the support of parents.
 The tendency is for the students to become homesick, which prevents them from fully engaging in the program itinerary.

 5th Grade Spanish Dual Language Program Itinerary

 Your group arrives at the San José International airport to be greeted by two professional, bilingual guides and a private vehicle.
 They will take you to your hotel which is located about 30 minutes from the airport where you will have an Orientation Meeting filled with introduction activities, a review of the rules and safety expectations, and the program itinerary.
 This meeting will be followed by dinner and a night at the hotel.

 Day 2 – Tour of La Paz Waterfall Gardens and transfer to Arenal

 This morning fill your bellies with a delicious breakfast of “gallo pinto”, eggs, and tropical fruit.
 You will pack up and head out on your tour of the famous La Paz Waterfall Gardens.
 Here you will hike to visit 3 spectacular waterfalls, you will also tour the various exhibits of this rescued wildlife preserve such as the aviary dome, hummingbird and butterfly garden, serpentarium, and monkey and wildcat exhibits.
 This is one of the only places in the country where you can spot a real jaguar.